 There’s no such thing as a born salesperson.
-Great sales reps make it look easy, but superior performance usually indicates that a salesperson has taken the time to hone their skills and is constantly iterating to better help their prospects.
+Great sales reps make it look easy, but superior performance usually indicates a salesperson has taken the time to hone their skills and is constantly iterating to better help their prospects.

-Whether you’re a first-time rep or looking to get back to the basics, these five tips are the essential pillars of successful selling.
+Whether you’re a first-time rep or looking to get back to the basics, these tips are the essential pillars of successful selling.

 How to Be a Good Sales Rep and Successfully Sell

 If you’re learning to sell, start from the end and work backwards.
 Knowing your goals and measuring your performance against them (more on that later) is the most important place to start.

 How many customers do you or your company need, and in what time frame?
 How many leads do you need to close that many customers?
 How many connections do you need to generate that many opportunities?
 And so on.
 Multiply your customer goal by the average sale price of your company’s product to get the amount of revenue you should be aiming for.

 Make sure you set personal sales goals as well.
 You can always tell when a salesperson is in the top 2% of their organization.
 They command attention, work at their craft, provide a consistent experience, and execute.
 These behaviors and actions typically precede results.

 Aim to be in the top 2% of your organization.
 It won’t happen tomorrow, and it won’t be easy, but always strive for the top.

 Sales is not an art.
 Sales is a science and a technology.